 Postdoctoral Associate Position in RNA Biology

-The Kiledjian laboratory at Rutgers University is seeking outstanding postdoctoral associates to study the regulation of RNA turnover in the control of gene expression.
-The laboratory is interested in understanding the molecular mechanism by which 5´ end cap epitranscriptomic modifications such as a nicotinamide adenine diphosphate (NAD) cap (see Jiao et al., 2017 Cell) or m6Am cap (see Mauer et al., 2017 Nature) regulate RNA levels and gene expression.
-Other areas of investigation include the role of decapping proteins in human cognitive disability.
-Please refer to the Kiledjian Lab web page (https://cbn.rutgers.edu/kiledjian-lab-home) for more information on research areas of interest in the lab.
+The Kiledjian laboratory at Rutgers University in New Jersey is seeking an outstanding postdoctoral associate to study the regulation of RNA turnover in the control of gene expression.
+Projects focus on 1) uncovering novel modes of gene regulation directed through newly discovered noncanonical metabolite caps on the the 5´ end of RNAs that link cellular metabolism to RNA metabolism and 2) the role of decapping proteins in human cognition and neurogenesis.
+Please refer to the Kiledjian Lab web page for more information on areas of research interest and publications.

-We are seeking highly motivated candidates with a Ph.D. in molecular/cellular biology or a related discipline with good communications skills and a publication track record in a peer reviewed journals.
+We are seeking highly motivated candidates with a Ph.D. in the life sciences with good communications skills and a publication track record in peer reviewed journals.
 Preference will be given to applicants with research experience in the areas of post-transcriptional gene regulation, RNA metabolism and computational biology.